zh1peng/EEGQC_GUI/README.md

 6. Press 'Scroll'

-6.a. no eyeblinks left in the data -> highlight epochs that you want to remove from data (select ‘Zoom Off’ in Setting to allow you highlight epochs)
+	a. no eyeblinks left in the data -> highlight epochs that you want to remove from data (select ‘Zoom Off’ in Setting to allow 		you highlight epochs)
 	- Press 'Update marks' -> You will get a prompt that says these have been saved but to remove them from data you need to press 		'Confirm' in the prompt

-6.b. eyeblinks left in the data – go to point 17.
+	b. eyeblinks left in the data – go to point 17.

 7. Set bad channels (if any) to be interpolated by checking 'Bad channels' and 'Interpolate Bad Channel' and then choosing the specific channel/s from the list (press ‘Ctrl’ to select multiple channels)